0x6b/typster/README.md

 | Custom properties | Custom Properties              | (None)                             |

 > [!Note]
+>
 > - All metadata will be overwritten, not merged.
-> - Both creation and modification date are set automatically to the current date
-    _without_ time information which means time is always 0:00 UTC, for some privacy reasons (or my preference.)
+> - Both creation and modification date are set automatically to the current date _without_ time information which means time is always 0:00 UTC, for some privacy reasons (or my preference.)

-> [!Warning]
-> Unicode characters are not supported in metadata (at this time, hopefully).

 You can specify some of them with Typst.
 As of Typst [v0.11.1](https://github.com/typst/typst/releases/tag/v0.11.1), the following metadata is supported: